MarklarMarklar/mudcrawler/README.md

 # Mud Crawler

-A dungeon crawler game created with Python and Pygame.
+A dungeon crawler game created in Cursor with Python and Pygame.
 Explore procedurally generated dungeons, battle enemies, and collect items as you progress through increasingly challenging levels.

 ## Features